CICCIOSGAMINO/openweather-apis/README.md

 OpenWeatherMap.org APIs
 =======================

 ### Intro
 Simple abstraction layer for use the services offered by the OpenWeatherMap.org website through its API's.
 You can easy reach the weather informations you need on over 400k weather stations.

+### Version details
+Main change by version :
++ From version 1.1.0 link in the callback for the operational error such as the ClientRequest, HTTPParse and so on ..

 ### Installation

 	npm install openweather-api --save

 ### How to Use

 Install the package with npm, import with the require statment in the app and start to use the apis.
 First step is to set the params for the request :

 	var weather = require('weather-api');

 	weather.setLang('it');
 	// English - en, Russian - ru, Italian - it, Spanish - es (or sp), Ukrainian - uk (or ua),
 	// German - de, Portuguese - pt,Romanian - ro, Polish - pl, Finnish - fi, Dutch - nl, French - fr,
 	// Bulgarian - bg, Swedish - sv (or se), Chinese Traditional - zh_tw, Chinese Simplified - zh (or zh_cn),
 	// Turkish - tr, Croatian - hr, Catalan - ca

 	weather.setCity('Fairplay');

 	// 'metric'  'internal'  'imperial' weather.setUnits('metric');

 	// check http://openweathermap.org/appid#get for get the APPID weather.setAPIID('ssdglnsdogdh441s91gs6');